 The selection process is transparent and based on international best practices.

-The evaluation and selection is carried out by an independent scientific committee consisting of internationally renowned scientists.
+The evaluation and selection is carried out by an independent Committee consisting of internationally renowned scientists.
 “Severo Ochoa” Scientific Committees include leading international researchers.
 The three scientific committees cover these areas: “Life Sciences and Medicine”, “Mathematics, Experimental Sciences and Engineering” and “Humanities and Social Sciences”.

-Accreditation as a “Severo Ochoa Centre or Unit of Excellence” is valid for four years and includes a grant of one million Euros per year during this period.
+Accreditation as a “Severo Ochoa Centre of Excellence” or a “María de Maeztu Unit of Excellence” is valid for four years and includes a grant of one million Euros per year (for centres) or a grant of 500.000 Euros per year during this period.

-The Severo Ochoa Programme targets those centers–be they existing university departments or institutes, public organizations’ research centres, or stable units that meet the requirements of the calls– that carry out cutting-edge basic research and are among the world's best in their respective areas.
+The Programme targets those centres or units that, while meeting the prerequisites of the Programme, carry out cutting-edge basic research and are among the world's best in their respective areas.
 Networks of centres or units are excluded.

 The centres or units that apply to this programme must demonstrate that their research fulfills the programme’s requirements for excellence and that they:

-Each “Severo Ochoa” centre or unit of excellence must have a Scientific Director, who is not necessarily the director of the institution.
+Each “Severo Ochoa” Centre of Excellence or “María de Maeztu” Unit of Excellence must have a Scientific Director, who is not necessarily the director of the institution.
 The Scientific Director must be highly respected by his peers for research that meets the highest standards as well as having a significant capacity for leadership in the management of research.

-“Severo Ochoa” centres or units of excellence must be centres of reference and clear examples of the quality and relevance of the pioneering scientific research carried out in Spain, and as such should serve to lead and energize our research system as a whole and boost its international profile.
+“Severo Ochoa” Centres of Excellence or “María de Maeztu” Units of Excellence must be centres of reference and clear examples of the quality and relevance of the pioneering scientific research carried out in Spain, and as such should serve to lead and energize our research system as a whole and boost its international profile.